 - Schmopera

-Soula Parassidis's first trained as a classical flutist and actor.
-She earned a Bachelor of Music from the University of British Columbia, and subsequently received generous support from the Canada Council for the Arts, which helped lay the foundation for her multifaceted career.
+Soula Parassidis was born in Vancouver, Canada and first trained as a classical flutist and actor.
+She earned a Bachelor of Music from the University of British Columbia, and subsequently received generous support from the Canada Council for the Arts, and was a multiple prize winner at the Metropolitan Opera National Council Auditions, which helped lay the foundation for her multifaceted career.
 With her unique timbre, glamorous stage presence, and unwavering dedication to her craft, Soula continues to captivate audiences worldwide, leaving an indelible mark on the international operatic landscape.